 It starts with data availability

 Access to reliable carbon data is currently one of the big questions in the finance industry.
 Especially approaches to project finance, for instance for loans, or to small and medium businesses (SMEs) are often underrepresented in the typical ESG databases.
 At ClimatePartner, we have been working with SMEs since our beginning in 2006 and have developed and mastered sector specific approaches for carbon data analyses and for carbon neutral products to various company types, resulting in a vast set of specific carbon expertise and data

 Private Equity Investors can use them by working directly with us and their investees.
 While estimations have been a constant companion of emissions data, we are first and foremost striving towards delivering the details behind every Scope of carbon output.
-Therefore, in addition to conventional considerations, we can also offer models with more precise data (see picture 1 with the exemplary CCF of a financial services company).
+Therefore, in addition to conventional considerations, we can also offer models with more precise data.

 Carbon footprinting and carbon neutrality – the basis of climate action

 The product portfolio at ClimatePartner ranges from carbon calculations to certification of emission levels for investors to support on the way to carbon neutrality.
 The last can be shown externally with our “carbon neutral” label.

 At ClimatePartner, we believe that the first step towards successful climate action is calculating the emissions of a company and their products, such as saving accounts, portfolios, or loans.
 Financial institutions such as insurers, banks, investors and their investees work closely with us to identify their emissions status and set up strategies for future reductions and offsets.
 For our calculations, we are aligned with current standards such as the GHG Protocol.
 On individual request, we look at additional norms, for example the ISO 14068 certification or others.